 Betty later married Donald C. MacDonald (1910-1975) and moved to Vashon Island in Puget Sound.
 Between 1937 and 1938 she suffered from tuberculosis and spent nine months in the Firland Sanatorium near Seattle.
 Her memories of that experience resulted in The Plague and I (1948).
 This was followed in 1950 by Anybody Can Do Anything based on her struggles to find work during the Depression years.
 Onions in the Stew (1955) was about farm life on Vashon during World War II.

-Betty’s children’s books written 1947-1957 featured Mrs Piggle-Wiggle who lived in an upside-down house in a noisy neighborhood inhabited by children with bad habits.
+Betty’s children’s books written between 1947 and 1957 featured Mrs Piggle-Wiggle who lived in an upside-down house in a noisy neighborhood inhabited by children with bad habits.
 After Betty’s death, further titles in the series have been co-authored by her descendants.
 Another children’s title, Nancy & Plum (1952), is also still in print.

 In 1947, The Egg and I was made into a film starring Claudette Colbert and Fred McMurray and the spin-off characters of Ma and Pa Kettle featured in nine subsequent movies starring Marjorie Main and Percy Kilbride.
 Mrs Piggle-Wiggle was made into a TV series in the 1990s and The Magical Mrs Piggle-Wiggle is still a popular musical production in American regional theaters.